narkisr/nmap4j/README.md

 # Note

-This is a mirror of [sourceforge](https://sourceforge.net/projects/nmap4j/?source=directory)  repo.
+This is a fork of [sourceforge](https://sourceforge.net/projects/nmap4j/?source=directory) repo.

-Note that I (narkisr) am not the original author (I just like github better then source forge), please check the sourceforge page and its author.

 # License